pigoz/mplayer2/DOCS/man/en/mplayer.rst

             brightness, contrast, saturation, hue and gamma control.
 Gamma can also be set independently for red, green and blue.
 Speed depends more on GPU memory bandwidth than other methods.

-    colorspace
-        Select the color space for YUV to RGB conversion.

-        0
-            Use the formula used normally by MPlayer (default).
-        1
-            Use ITU-R BT.601 color space.
-        2
-            Use ITU-R BT.709 color space.
-        3
-            Use SMPTE-240M color space.

-    levelconv=<n>
-        Select the brightness level conversion to use for the YUV to RGB conversion.

-        0
-            Convert TV to PC levels (default).
-        1
-            Convert PC to TV levels.
-        2
-            Do not do any conversion.

     lscale=<n>
         Select the scaling function to use for luminance scaling.
 Only valid